Ziplining in Monteverde, Costa Rica (3)

 A man does a superman zipline in Monteverde, Costa Rica

-The superman!
+The Superman!

 Yes, it’s definitely best to book in advance.
 Monteverde ziplining tours usually only take small groups, so they can fill up quickly.
 This is especially true during the peak time to visit, which is from December to April.